lambdaclass/cairo_native/debug_utils/sierra-emu/README.md

 # ⚡ Cairo Sierra Emulator ⚡

 An Cairo emulator directly using the Cairo's intermediate representation "Sierra" instead of CASM.
-An useful usecase is to aid in debugging other Cairo related VMs.
+An useful usecase is to aid in debugging Cairo Native.

 ## Dependencies